uwefassnacht/ti-sensor-tag-demo/README.md

 You will need a TI SimpleLink SensorTag, which can be bought in various online shops for about $25 or [directly from TI](https://store.ti.com/AddToCart_TI.aspx?p=CC2650STK).

+**Note:** If you do not have a SensorTag, you can use any modern smartphone as a "fake" sensor.
+Just navigate from your phones browser [to this page here](https://quickstart.internetofthings.ibmcloud.com/iotsensor/).
+Here is a [link to a short tutorial] (https://developer.ibm.com/recipes/tutorials/use-the-simulated-device-to-experience-the-iot-foundation/) that will give you more background.

 Next, use [this tutorial](https://developer.ibm.com/recipes/tutorials/connect-a-cc2650-sensortag-to-the-iot-foundations-quickstart) to get your SensorTag ready to send data to the IBM IoT cloud, so that we can use it in a Bluemix application.

 **Note :** If your SensorTag has an older firmware version, you might need to update it in order for the sensors to stream data correctly.
 This can be done via the smartphone app, version 1.12 (and later) seem to work fine.